| Internet-Draft | MIMI Room Policy | November 2025 |

 The Role-Based Access Control component contains a list of all the roles in the room, and the capabilities associated with them.

-, which is used to refer to the role elsewhere.
+It contains a role_index, which is used to refer to the role elsewhere.
 (Note that role indexes might not be contiguous.)

-zero is reserved to refer to a participant that does not (yet) or no longer appears (or will no longer appear) in the participant list.¶
+The role_index zero is reserved to refer to a participant that does not (yet) or no longer appears (or will no longer appear) in the participant list.¶

-(a human-readable text string name for the
+The component also contains a role_name (a human-readable text string name for the

-(another string, which can have zero length).¶
+role), and a role_description (another string, which can have zero length).¶

 Each Role also can contain constraints on the minimum and maximum number of participants, and the minimum and maximum number of active participants.
 If the minimum number is zero, there is no minimum number of participants for that particular role.
 If there is no maximum number of participants for a particular role, that parameter is absent.¶